standard-procedure/plumbing/README.md

   # this will return immediately without blocking
   puts @person.job_title
   # => "Sales manager" (this will block for 0.5s because #job_title query will not start until the #promote command has completed)

+  @person.greet_slowly
+  # this will block for 0.2 seconds before returning "H E L L O"

+  @person.greet_slowly(ignore_result: true)
+  # this will not block and returns nil
 ```

 ## Plumbing::Pipe - a composable observer